sasamil/WMS-TMS-Maker/README.md

 As I've already said, the multitreading version exists (much better performancies) and there is a version with cache-update options (imo, cache-updating is even more frequently needed than cache-creating).
 More or less, these versions are over but they are still at testing phase.

-If there are questions in regards to this code/project, or caching in general - please, let me know.
+If there are questions in regards to this code/project, or maps caching in general - please, let me know.
 Suggestions will be welcomed.
 Don't hesitate to contact me.